Usama-Aslam/FetchApiPwa/README.md

-# Github-Followers-Api
+# Github-FollowersApi
-I am using github's api of followers to get my all followers
+I am using github's api of followers to get all followers from my account